iamjoostjanssen/NormModel_MorphoSim_SZ/README.md

-# RefModel_MorphoSim_SZ
+# NormModel_MorphoSim_SZ

-Reference ('normative') modelling of Morphometric Similarity in health and Schizophrenia
+Normative modelling of Morphometric Similarity in health and Schizophrenia

 This repository contains information pertaining to the study Reference Modelling of Morphometric Similarity in health and schizophrenia (Janssen et al. 2024).